Kevin Pillar Player Props: Braves vs. Padres

 Kevin Pillar At The Plate

-- Pillar has picked up a hit in four games this season (57.1%), including one multi-hit game.
+- Pillar has had a base hit in five of eight games this year, and multiple hits once.

-- In seven games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.